As a parent, one of your jobs is to teach your child to behave appropriately in various situations. And it’s a job that takes time and patience.

 If Unwanted Behavior Is Escalating, When Do You Step In To Discipline A Toddler?

-With this in mind, it will make it easier for you to stand your ground on occasions when things have got to a point of no return and your toddler’s unwanted behavior is escalating.
+With this in mind, it will make it easier for you to stand your ground on occasions when things have got to the point of no return and your toddler’s unwanted behavior is escalating.

 In these situations, removal and redirection are your best options.